-6. Frequency of reporting
+7. Frequency of reporting

-As agreed at the 12 April Cabinet meeting, performance reporting will take place at different frequencies as deemed appropriate (monthly, quarterly, annually) depending on the type of report and audience.
-Performance reports to Cabinet will be presented on a monthly basis, with frequency of reporting being reviewed in November 2021.
+- 7.1 As agreed at the 12 April Cabinet meeting, performance reporting will take place at different frequencies as deemed appropriate (monthly, quarterly, annually) depending on the type of report and audience.
+To date, this performance report has been presented to Cabinet on a monthly basis, with frequency of reporting being reviewed in November 2021. - 7.2 It is recommended that the frequency of reporting be amended to quarterly, as reflected in the reporting timetable below.
+This will allow for further analysis of the data to take place and for changes in performance to be reported in more detail and context.
+This is also in line with the frequency of reporting to Cabinet in other London Boroughs, and as recommended by the LGA.

-7. Data Not Received (DNR) reporting